mohamedelbachir/test-react-admin/README.md

 By default, the project is configured to use `json-server` with the `db.json` file as a mock backend.

-If needed, update the configuration to connect to a different backend.
+If you need to connect to a different backend, you can update the configuration accordingly.